June: What to Do in the Desert Garden

 Compared to May, June is even hotter, drier, and harder on plants (and gardeners).
 The average high is nearly 10 degrees hotter.
 The chance of rain goes up slightly in Tucson, and down slightly in Phoenix.
 Low humidity, dry winds, and increasing sun intensity continue.

-The 10 hottest days in Tucson have all occurred between mid and late June and there’s every reason to believe this trend will continue.
+Historically, the 10 hottest days in Tucson have all occurred in June, and there’s every reason to believe this trend will continue.

 Here’s a look at June weather averages in both Tucson and Phoenix.